Why You Should Turn Your Followers Into A Community & How to Get Started

 So, how do you avoid this, and build a community that will last?

-1. Pinpoint your communities focus
+1. Pinpoint your community focus

-When you start to build out your community, you want to make sure that you have a narrow focus for what exactly you want to accomplish with this community.
+When you start to build out your community, you want to make sure that you have a narrow focus on what exactly you want to accomplish with this community.
 So how exactly do you do this?
 Well first, ask yourself:

 • What am I passionate about?